Doctor’s Orders

 Patsy slid off her lap with all the composure of a collapsing tent.
 Her face was pink, her dignity was left in tatters, and her bottom felt heavily medicated.

 Patsy tottered toward the stairs, her hands feeling the glowing warmth as she massaged her smarting behind.
+The staircase felt as if it had grown to twice its usual length as she ascended.
 From the hallway, Mrs Doughty’s voice drifted like a spectre.

-“Typical case.
-Responsive to treatment.
-Side effects include reduced sarcasm and improved posture.”
+“It's a typical case, but I think she'll respond well to continued treatment.
+Side effects may include reduced sarcasm, and improved posture.”

 Patsy collapsed into bed with a whimper.
 Pride or posterior — she couldn’t say which throbbed more.
 But she did feel oddly clear-headed.

 The Langley-Williams garden party was in full swing.
 Bunting flapped, Battenbergs perspired in the heat, and the brass band wheezed its way through something almost jolly.
-Tea flowed like gossip, and gossip flowed like gin.
+Tea and gossip were in full flow.

-She wasn’t alone.
-Across the lawn, several other young ladies hovered similarly over their seats, daintily declining second helpings and avoiding brisk movements.
+Across the lawn, several other young ladies hovered similarly over their seats, daintily declining second helpings and avoiding any brisk movements.
 It was less a gathering and more a symposium in delicate seating arrangements.

 Arabella Thornton dabbed her brow with a lace handkerchief.
-“So,” she said knowingly, “you’ve seen Dr Blythe, then?”
+“So,” she said knowingly, “you’ve seen Dr Blythe too, then?”

 Patsy nodded, lips tight.